Background Images

 image Abguss-Sammlung Antiker Plastik der Freien Universität Berlin, Foto: Hans R. Goette

-Cast Collection of Ancient Sculptures (Freie Universität Berlin), photo: Hans R. Goette
+Cast Collection of Ancient Sculptures (FU Berlin), photo: Hans R. Goette

 image Kristallografische Lehrsammlung der Humboldt-Universität zu Berlin

-Handmade model of the crystalline structure of the mineral scheelite from the crystallographic teaching collection at the Institute of Physics at the Humboldt-Universität zu Berlin.
+Handmade model of the crystalline structure of the mineral scheelite from the Crystallographic Teaching Collection at HU Berlin’s Department of Physics.
 These models are intended for demonstration purposes and depict the idealized atomic structures of crystals.
-Atoms are represented as spheres and bonds to the neighboring atoms are symbolized by thin rods.
+Atoms are represented as spheres, and bonds to the neighboring atoms are symbolized by thin rods.
 Different types of atoms are clearly differentiated by color.

 image Kristallografische Lehrsammlung der Humboldt-Universität zu Berlin

 Cardboard polyhedron model of the mineral pyrite (iron cross) from the manufactory of Dr. F. Krantz Rheinisches Mineralien-Kontor GmbH & Co.
 Bonn.
-An object from the crystallographic teaching collection at the Institute of Physics at the Humboldt-Universität zu Berlin.
+An object from the Crystallographic Teaching Collection at HU Berlin’s Department of Physics.
 Polyhedron models represent the idealized external shape of crystals, a form that is rarely observed in naturally grown crystals.
 The collection includes larger models made of cardboard and smaller ones made of wood.

 image Kristallographische Lehrsammlung der Humboldt-Universität Berlin

-Historical cardboard models produced by the company Dr. F. Krantz Rheinisches Mineralien-Kontor Bonn from the crystallographic teaching collection at the Institute of Physics at the Humboldt Universität zu Berlin, which are still used in teaching today.
-The collection’s value lies in the direct comparison possible between real crystals (specimen minerals), their idealized external form (polyhedron models) and their internal structure (structural models).
-Additionally, the numerous didactic models facilitate the communication of teaching content.
-Currently, the collection is currently used to teach solid-state physics.
+Historical cardboard models produced by the company Dr. F. Krantz Rheinisches Mineralien-Kontor Bonn from the Crystallographic Teaching Collection at HU Berlin’s Department of Physics that are still used in teaching today.
+The collection’s value lies in the fact that it allows users to directly compare real crystals (specimen minerals), their idealized external form (polyhedron models), and their internal structure (structural models).
+Additionally, the numerous educational models facilitate the communication of teaching content.
+The collection is currently being used to teach solid-state physics.

 image Archiv für Alternativkultur der Humboldt-Universität zu Berlin

-This object is from the “Archiv für Alternativkultur” (also known as Sammlung Josef Wintjes) at the Institute of European Ethnology at the Humboldt-Universität zu Berlin.
-The collection contains literary, artistic, and political records from the German alternative scene from the 1960s to the 1990s.
-It focuses on magazines, so-called “gray” literature, leaflets, flyers, and posters as well as unauthorized reprints, readers, and graphic representations of the alternative and underground press, alternative publishing houses and bookshops and the German protest movement in general.
+This object is from the “Archive of Alternative Culture” (also known as the Josef Wintjes Collection) at the Institute for European Ethnology at HU Berlin.
+The collection contains literary, artistic, and political documents from the German alternative scene from the 1960s to the 1990s.
+It focuses on magazines, “gray” literature, leaflets, flyers, and posters, as well as unauthorized reprints, readers, and graphic representations of the alternative and underground press, alternative publishing houses and bookshops, and the German protest movement in general.

 image Sammlungen des Instituts für Rechtsmedizin, Charité - Berliner Universitätsmedizin